Centre for Mindful Engagement

 - Virginie Magnat, Associate Professor, Faculty of Creative and Critical Studies, UBC Okanagan

-- Christopher Martin, Associate Professor, Okanagan School of Education and Faculty of Creative and Critical Studies
+- Christopher Martin, Associate Professor, Okanagan School of Education

 - Sabre Cherkowski, Director of Graduate Programs, Okanagan School of Education